Friends make time for each other22 Aug 2018

 One basic fact of human friendship is that it requires mutuality and exchange for it to continue.
 When it comes to friendship with God, however, we have a guarantee from God’s side of the relationship.
 There is a commitment from one side which is ongoing.
 Maybe that’s what puts fear into us.
 We don’t believe we are worthy of such a gift and so we recoil from giving any time to the relationship.
 It’s as though we feel we won’t get that time back.
 Or that this friendship might make onerous demands on us.
 As if friends take away each other’s freedom.

 Again and again, we have been given the assurance that there is no distance present in our relationship with God.
 The distance remains because we believe our hearts are far from ‘the house of the Lord.’
-But God loves us first (1 John 4:19), and waits to greet us on our terms: at table, in the lounge, on the road, or at the football.James O'Brien is a graduate teacher who works as an Editorial Assistant with Jesuit Communications.
+But God loves us first (1 John 4:19), and waits to greet us on our terms: at table, in the lounge, on the road, or at the football.James O'Brien is an Editorial Assistant with Jesuit Communications.